Budgeting Instructions & Policies

 List all items the Program Provider will be responsible for providing, along with the total programmatic cost.

 Once all of your costs are included, there will be a total at the bottom of the "Expenses" section, as well as a balance.
 The next step is to enter a program cost at the top under "Revenues" and adjust it so that it makes the balance at the bottom as close as possible to zero (make sure it is positive number).
 Round up your program fee to a multiple of $50.
 This figure will be the program fee!

 Protecting Your Budget

 It is not always easy to get reliable numbers in advance for faraway costs that you will incur in the future.
 It is advisable to budget a bit more than you expect to pay for some items, or to expect a worsening exchange rate.

 Keep Costs Down

-All costs associated with faculty-led programs are generated by student program fees, and hence are ultimately borne by students.
-Otis aspires to keep costs down to make these programs as affordable and accessible as possible to students.
+All costs associated with faculty-led course are generated by student course fees, and hence are ultimately borne by students.
+Otis College aspires to keep costs down to make these courses as affordable and accessible as possible to students.
 Less expensive choices are often more culturally appropriate.
 Getting a head start on your price research also helps.
-While this can require a bit more effort on your part, it will mean a lot to your students, many of whom have to take out loans to make these programs possible.
+While this can require a bit more effort on your part, it will mean a lot to your students, many of whom have to take out loans to make these courses possible.

 Notes On Line Items